SimonMTS/CliRr/README.md

 * VLC must be installed and be accessible from path.
 * Has been tested on Windows 10 & Debian 9.9.

+  It seems that CLI VLC is a quite a bit more buggy on linux, though that might just be my install.